Book Review: Decoded – The Science Behind Why We Buy

 First choice brand effect & Decision Science

-In a study which involved looking at two brands, neuro-economists looked at brain scans of respondents who had been shown 2 different brands, where one of the images respondents’ were shown was their favourite brand in that category.
+In a study involving two brands, neuroeconomists examined brain scans of respondents who had been shown 2 different brands, with one of the images being their favourite brand in that category.
 This study uncovered two things.
-Firstly, when shown their favourite brand, brain activity was different when compared to their non-favourite brand.
+Firstly, when shown their favourite brand, brain activity differed from that when shown their non-favourite brand.
 The brain showed much less activity in areas related to reflective thinking, called cortical relief.
-Secondly, this cortical relief only happens with respect to a number one brand – even a second-placed brand doesn’t trigger this effect.
-This effect causes quick decision-making and needs less thinking, which leads to intuitive decision making.
+Secondly, this cortical relief occurs only with respect to the number-one brand – even a second-placed brand doesn’t trigger this effect.
+This effect leads to quick decision-making and requires less thought, which in turn yields intuitive decisions.
 This highlights the need to be the number one choice and the ‘go-to’ brand or service.

 Framing

 I found Decoded really interesting and highly recommend it.
-It provides both theory on the subject as well as real-life examples of how it can be applied, which really help to bring the ideas to life.
-It gives a lot of food for thought and, given the impact it had on Philip’s own career, this is a must-read for anyone in marketing or with an interest in brand and brand strategy.
-If you like this book then we would suggest you also read The Choice Factory by Richard Shotton.
+It provides both theory on the subject as well as real-life examples of how it can be applied, which really helps to bring the ideas to life.
+It gives a lot of food for thought, and given the impact it had on Philip’s own career, this is a must-read for anyone in marketing or with an interest in brand and brand strategy.
+If you like this book review of Decoded, then we would suggest you also read our book review of The Choice Factory by Richard Shotton.